John Boyd (farmer): Career

-Boyd is a fourth-generation farmer.
+Boyd is a fourth-generation African-American farmer.
 He formed the National Black Farmers Association, a Virginia-based non-profit organization, in 1995.
 In 2000, Boyd was the Democratic nominee for election to Virginia's 5th congressional district running against independent incumbent Virgil Goode.
 Goode later became a Republican.

 In his role with the National Black Farmers Association, Boyd has worked closely with national leaders in government, agriculture organizations and rural groups nationwide as well as internationally.
 Boyd was appointed by then-Virginia Governor-elect Tim Kaine to serve as co-chair of his Policy Committee on Agriculture and Forestry during the transition period.
 In 2000, Boyd was appointed by President Bill Clinton to serve on his administration's tobacco commission.
 Prior to that, he was appointed by then-Virginia Governor Jim Gilmore to serve on the Virginia Tobacco Indemnification and Community Revitalization Commission.
 His term lasted from July 1, 1999, until June 30, 2001.

 After leading public rallies and an intensive NBFA member lobbying effort, Congress approved and President Barack Obama signed into law in December 2010 legislation that set aside $1.15 billion to resolve the outstanding Black farmers cases.
 Boyd attended the bill signing ceremony at the White House.
 Boyd said, "I don't think this is about the money.
 I think this is about justice."

 Boyd was quoted in the national press numerous times on the Cobell Native American trust fund case.
 His work on that case, which was resolved when it was grouped with the Black farmers legislation, helped lead to a $3.4 billion legal settlement.
 He told National Public Radio in November 2010 that "This has been just a long struggle for the black farmers and for the Cobell case as well."